A Trusted Friend in a Complicated World

 otsphoto/Shutterstock

-Like Labs, Goldens were bred to be obedient and less reactive hunting companions, says Dr. Houpt.
+Like Labs, goldens were bred to be obedient and less reactive hunting companions, says Dr. Houpt.
 This tends to make them less likely to snap, particularly at kids.
-They’re also eager-to-please and people-oriented, making them natural family sidekicks, DiNardo notes.
-But don’t be afraid to give your Golden a job to do, as well as lots of exercise: These intelligent dogs are often used for search-and-rescue missions and as guide dogs for the blind.
-Here are a few ways to keep your pup busy when you’re not home.
+They’re also eager to please and people-oriented, making them natural family sidekicks, DiNardo notes.
+But don’t be afraid to give your golden a job to do.
+These intelligent dogs are often used for search-and-rescue missions and as guide dogs for the blind, so they’re no strangers to work.
+And be sure to provide your pup with plenty of exercise.

 “Frenchies are affectionate, playful, smart, adaptable dogs,” says DiNardo.
-They get along well with just about everyone—two- and four-legged, young and old—so don’t be afraid to take your French bulldog out and about (except in hot weather, when it’s tough for these short-nosed dogs to breathe).
-These snuggle-bugs need a daily walk but then they’re done, making them perfect city (and apartment) dwellers.
-But no matter where you live, be sure your home isn’t harboring these 11 hidden pet dangers.
+They get along well with just about everyone—two- and four-legged, young and old—so don’t be afraid to take your French bulldog out and about (use caution in hot weather, when it’s tough for these short-nosed dogs to breathe).
+These snuggle bugs need daily walks, but then they’re done, making them perfect apartment dwellers.

 Happy running beagle